Dosage Form: tablet

 Acute Mountain Sickness

-Dosage is 500 mg to 1000 mg daily, in divided doses.
+Dosage is 500 mg to 1000 mg daily, in divided doses using tablets or sustained-release capsules as appropriate.
 In circumstances of rapid ascent, such as in rescue or military operations, the higher dose level of 1000 mg is recommended.
-It is preferable to initiate dosing 24 to 48 hours before ascent and to continue for 48 hours while at high altitude, or longer as necessary to control symptoms.
+It is preferable to initiate dosing 24 to 28 hours before ascent and to continue for 48 hours while at high altitude, or longer as necessary to control symptoms.

 Note: The dosage recommendations for glaucoma and epilepsy differ considerably from those for congestive heart failure, since the first two conditions are not dependent upon carbonic anhydrase inhibition in the kidney which requires intermittent dosage if it is to recover from the inhibitory effect of the therapeutic agent.